chadrem/tribe/README.md

 There are two types of methods that you create in your actor classes:

 1. *Command handlers* are prefixed with "on_" and define the types of commands your actor will process.
 2. *System handlers* are postfixed with "_handler" and are built into the actor system.
-These are hooks into the Tribe's actor system.
+These are hooks into the actor system.

 ## Messages

-Messages are the most basic type of communication that tribe offers.
+Messages are the most basic type of communication.
 They are sent using using the Actable#message! and Actable#deliver_message! methods.
 Since they are fire-and-forget, these methods always return nil.